menu icon

 • Set on parchment paper and add eyes.

 • Repeat with remaining Rice Krispies Treats.
 Let sit 5 minutes.
-Spoon remaining white chocolate into sandwich baggie and cut corner.
+Spoon remaining white chocolate into a sandwich baggie and cut corner.
 Drizzle over each Rice Krispies Treat to give it the mummy "look".

 • Refrigerate until set.
 Package in small cellophane treat bags!